caproto/caproto/doc/source/basics.rst

     bytes_received, address = udp_sock.recvfrom(1024)
     b.recv(bytes_received, address)

-The bytes have been cached but not yet parsed.
-The :class:`Broadcaster` can convert the bytes into *Commands* one at time.
+The bytes have been cached and parsed.
+The :class:`Broadcaster` puts the *Commands* on its `command_queue`, allowing the user to feed from that pipe as desired.

 .. ipython:: python

-    b.next_command()

-Think of this as a mutating operation, like using :func:`next` on an iterator.
-When there aren't enough bytes cached to interpret another complete Command, :meth:`Broadcaster.next_command` returns the special constant :class:`NEED_DATA`.
+    addr, commands = b.command_queue.get()

+As it's necessary for higher levels to keep in synchronization with the state of the :class:`Broadcaster`, the user must tell it when to process the commands:

 .. ipython:: python

-    b.next_command()
+    history = []
+    for command in commands:
+        b.process_command(b.their_role, command, history=history)
+        # do something with the command on our end

-When we call :meth:`Broadcaster.send` or :meth:`Broadcaster.next_command`,
-two things happen.
+When we call :meth:`Broadcaster.send`, two things happen.
 The broadcaster translates between low-level bytes and a high-level *Command*.
 The broadcaster also updates its internal state machine encoding the rules of the protocol.
 It tracks the state of both the client and server (it can serve as either).
 If, as the client, you send an illegal command, it will raise :class:`LocalProtocolError`.
 If, as the client, you receive bytes from the server that constitute an illegal command, it will raise :class:`RemoteProtocolError`.

 Searching for a Channel